Nutlope/notesGPT/README.md

 ## Current tasks - v1

-- [ ] Review Jaime's improvements and merge them
 - [ ] Migrate from GPT-4 to Mixtral on Together
 - [ ] Migrate from OpenAI embeddings to Together AI embeddings
 - [ ] Buy a domain and setup Clerk production environment
+- [ ] Verify that you can easily clone the repo and everything works smoothly, add tracking links as well
 - [ ] Finalize the blog post to be sent in my newsletter
-- [ ] Verify that you can easily clone the repo and everything works smoothly, add tracking links as well

 ## Future tasks